max-starikevich/game-of-life-v2/README.md

 $ docker-compose up --build
 ```

-And then, open `http://localhost/` in your favourite browser, in few tabs at the same time.
+Next, open `http://localhost/` in your favourite browser, in few tabs at the same time.

 It's production mode by default.